128technology/docs/docs/plugin_loopback_static_routes.md

 sidebar_label: Loopback Static Routes
 ---

-The `128T-loopback-static-routes` plugin provides a way to manage the route table in Linux for the loopback interface called [`kni254`](concepts_kni) which is created by default on a 128T router.
-This is useful to set up the appropriate [host routing](concepts_linux_host_networking) for in-band management access via 128T Session Smart router in control of the wan interface.
+The `128T-loopback-static-routes` plugin provides a way to manage the route table in Linux for the loopback interface called [`kni254`](concepts_kni.md) which is created by default on a 128T router.
+This is useful to set up the appropriate [Linux host networking](concepts_linux_host_networking.md) when management traffic is traversing a forwarding interface managed by the 128T router.

 :::note
-The instructions for installing and managing the plugin can be found [here](plugin_intro#installation-and-management).
+The instructions for installing and managing the plugin can be found [here](plugin_intro.md#installation-and-management).
 :::

 The plugin is designed to provide the following capabilities: